-'The Salubrity of the air is so remarkable, that this district may be justly styled the Montpelier of England" -- thus Horsfield, apparently one not normally given to extravagant praise, History, Antiquities and Topography of the County of Sussex (1835).
+'The Salubrity of the air is so remarkable, that this district may be justly styled the Montpelier of England" - by Thomas Walker Horsfield, apparently one not normally given to extravagant praise, in History, Antiquities and Topography of the County of Sussex (1835).

 UNITED KINGDOM : TYNE & WEAR